AlejandroPerezB2B/biPersonal_pipeline/README.md

   14.- Dipole fitting

 biPer_cleaning_v2.m
    To be used after function biPer_preproc().
-Assumes the existence of two EEG recordings (xxx_A.set and xxx_B.set) inside the folder xxx.
+Assumes the existence inside folder (xxx) of two EEG recordings (xxx_A.set and xxx_B.set) .
-   These dataset should be decomposed by ICA and with fitted dipoles.
+   These datasets should be decomposed by ICA and with fitted dipoles.
    The following steps are performed over the individual data (same order) 1.- estimate symetrically constrained bilateral dipoles 2.- detection and rejection of ICs containing ocular movements and other non-neural activity